 - Cheese – we like sharp cheese

-- Water – or can substitute chicken or beef broth if you’d rather
+- Water – or better yet substitute for chicken or beef broth

 This is what it looks like when it is just done.